Characteristic Epsilon Cycles of $\ell$-adic Sheaves on Varieties: Introduction

+where $q$ denotes the cardinality of $k$ and ${\cal F}(1)$ is the Tate twist (see Lemma \ref{lm}.1 for a more general statement).
+Since $CC({\cal F})$ can be recovered from the right-hand side of (\ref{SSCCrel}), we may regard the theory of epsilon cycles as a refinement of the theory of characteristic cycles.

+We briefly review the proof of Theorem \ref{ayoo}.
+We make use of the machinery developed in \cite{Sai17} for the construction of characteristic cycles.
+Roughly speaking, this machinery shows that if an invariant varies ``continuously'' in any family of isolated characteristic points, then there exists a cycle whose intersection numbers recover the invariant; see Proposition~\ref{flcy} for the precise statement.

+To apply this machinery in our setting, we need a continuit result for local epsilon factors.
+In another paper \cite{CLE}, we prove that the local epsilon factor indeed varies ``continuously'': more precisely, for any family of isolated characteristic points parametrized by a $k$-scheme $S$ of finite type, there exists a continuous character

-We briefly review the construction of epsilon cycles.
-Similarly as that of characteristic cycles, the key ingredient is the "semi-continuity" of local epsilon factors (\cite[Theorem 4.8.2]{CLE}).
-Here we interpret the semi-continuity as the existence of a $1$-dimensional representation whose values at geometric Frobeniuses equal to local epsilon factors.
-For the precise statement, see \cite[Theorem 4.8.2]{CLE}.
-According to the finiteness theorem of Katz-Lang \cite{KL}, the representation gives a flat function (Definition \ref{flatfunc}) after taking modulo roots of unity, which ensures the existence of the cycles $\mathcal{E}(\mathcal{F})$ with the desired property (Proposition \ref{flcy}).
+whose values at geometric Frobenius elements equal the corresponding local epsilon factors.
+For the precise statement, see \cite[Theorem 4.9.2]{CLE} or Theorem \ref{contiep}.
+By the finiteness theorem of Katz--Lang \cite{KL}, such a character gives a flat function (Definition \ref{flatfunc}) after taking modulo roots of unity, which ensures the existence of the cycle $\mathcal{E}(\mathcal{F})$ with the desired property.

-After establishing basic properties of epsilon cycles, we prove a formula for the pull-back by properly transversal morphism by a similar method developed by Beilinson \cite[Section 7]{Sai17}.
+After establishing basic properties of epsilon cycles, we prove a pull-back formula for properly transversal morphism, using an argument similar to Beilinson's treatment of $CC({\cal F})$ in \cite[Section 7]{Sai17}.